vztpv/Console-Data-Editor/README.md

 # precautions :
-                1. this source code has maybe many bugs!. and maybe need many memory. ex) input.eu4 was about 60MB, and this program used about 470MB memory, (- bug?) and in my computer(has ssd), program take about 30seconds.
+                1. this source code has maybe many bugs!. and maybe need many memory.

                 2. put wiz folder to your std header file location(include).